ethereumjs/ethereumjs-util/docs/modules/_account_.md

 *Defined in [account.ts:66](https://github.com/ethereumjs/ethereumjs-util/blob/master/src/account.ts#L66)*

-Checks if the address is a valid checksummed address.
+Checks if the hex-prefixed address is a valid checksummed address.

 See toChecksumAddress' documentation for details about the eip1191ChainId parameter.